ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    RAP
       `Rapid Refresh <https://rapidrefresh.noaa.gov/>`.
 The continental-scale NOAA hourly-updated assimilation/modeling system operational at NCEP.
 RAP covers North America and is comprised primarily of a numerical forecast model and an analysis/assimilation system to initialize that model.
 RAP is complemented by the higher-resolution 3km High-Resolution Rapid Refresh (HRRR) model.

+   Repository
+      A central location in which files (e.g., data, code, documentation) are stored and managed.

    UFS
       The Unified Forecast System is a community-based, coupled comprehensive Earth modeling system consisting of several applications (apps).
 These apps span regional to global